 For security purposes, some Penn State technology services can only be accessed from devices (computers, cell phones, tablets, etc.) that are connected directly to the Penn State network.
 Devices that are connected to the Internet via a home network or cellular service, for example, are not permitted to use these services remotely because there is the risk of hackers breaking into Penn State systems.

 Getting around this is a two-step process.
 First, you need to establish something called a Virtual Private Network, or VPN.
 What the VPN software does is create a secure connection from your device to the Penn State network.
 You log into the VPN software using your Penn State Access ID; this authenticates you.
-Second, you use Remote Desktop software to log into your work computer.
+Second, you use Remote Desktop Connection software to log into your work computer.

 Please note: The information below is written for a computer running Microsoft Windows 10.
 The steps are similar if you are using a Macintosh or Linux machine.